Hand and Microsurgery Fellowship Program

 Our Approach to Fellow Education

-Faculty and trainees gather weekly for a hand service conference, with a rotating schedule of faculty-delivered didactic lectures, anatomy dissections, journal clubs, and case discussions.
+Faculty and trainees gather weekly for a hand service conference, with a rotating schedule of faculty-delivered didactic lectures, anatomy dissections, surgical techniques, journal clubs, and case discussions.
 These conferences are supplemented by regular conferences to discuss topics in adult hand surgery with Dr. Boyer and congenital hand surgery with Drs.
 Goldfarb and Wall.
 Additionally, the fellows have the opportunity to arrange independent meetings with faculty to review topic-specific readings based on the Selected Readings list.
 Cadaveric dissection space is available within the department office suite.

 Our faculty have expertise in clinical, laboratory, and health services research.
 Each fellow is asked to complete one research project during the fellowship year, with the opportunity to contribute to the roster of ongoing service-wide collaborations or to develop a project under the mentorship of an individual faculty member.
 These projects are discussed during the monthly hand service research meeting.
 Previous fellowship projects have included cadaveric anatomic studies, biomechanical testing, clinical case series and cohort studies, administrative data research, and qualitative investigations.